Graphic: Factory woes grip swing states that flipped for Trump in 2016

 The steel industry is also experiencing weaker demand for industrial goods as the global economy has slowed.
 Manufacturing employment in Indiana, the U.S. state with the largest steel industry, fell 0.5% in the six months through July.

-"Tariffs are part of the story," said Tessa Conroy, an economist at the University of Wisconsin-Madison. tmsnrt.rs/2Np1qEC
+"Tariffs are part of the story," said Tessa Conroy, an economist at the University of Wisconsin-Madison. https://tmsnrt.rs/2Np1qEC

 Reporting by Jason Lange; Editing by Soyoung Kim and Peter Cooney